How No-Fault Works

 Kauffman Law Firm is licensed to practice in all courts in Minnesota, Iowa, and Wisconsin.
 We actively represent injured persons and their families throughout Minnesota, Iowa, and Wisconsin.
-However, insurance is not the same in all three states.
+We handle cases ourselves or associate with other lawyers in many other states.
+However, insurance laws are not the same in all states.

 All owners and drivers of cars and trucks in Minnesota–not motorcycles—are required to have Minnesota No-Fault Auto Insurance (No-Fault).
-All car or truck accidents in Minnesota should be covered by the Minnesota No-Fault Law.
-The Minnesota No-Fault Law pays certain out-of-pocket expenses regardless of who is at fault.
-These out-of-pocket expenses—often referred to as No-Fault expenses or Personal Injury Protection (PIP) expenses—are paid by your own insurance company – just like medical insurance is paid by your own insurance company.
+Your Minnesota auto or truck insurance policy must include No-Fault Insurance.
+The Minnesota No-Fault Law pays certain out-of-pocket expenses no matter who is at fault.
+These out-of-pocket expenses—often referred to as No-Fault expenses or Personal Injury Protection (PIP) expenses—are paid by your own medical insurance company–just like medical insurance is paid by your own insurance company.

 General Principles of Minnesota No-Fault Insurance